pschool-in/curriculum/content/grammar/adjectivie/adjective-classify-sentence.md

 Adjective of Number

 ```
-I have *twenty five* students in my class.
+I have *twenty-five* students in my class.
 I have learned *six* chapters from Science for the exam.
 Meena has *two* dogs in her house.
 They have *two* carpets at the centre of the hall.